 The number of people with mental illness (PMI) in Hong Kong has kept on increasing in the past few these years.
-According to official statistics10 the number of psychiatric clinic attendances increased by one tenth from 539,105 in 2003 to over 605,955 in 2006.
-Since 2002, the number of new psychiatric cases is over 25,000.
-In 2005 the figure was 26,661.
-These soaring figures are alarming indeed.
-In other words, Hong Kong is facing a serious mental health problem.
+According to official statistics,10 the number of public psychiatric patients increased by 26% from 147,557 in 2007/08 to 186,900 in 2011/12.
+In the past 10 years, the number of new psychiatric cases is ever increasing, and the figure is 31,900 in 2011/12.
+The figures show that mental health problems in Hong Kong are getting more serious.

-1.9 Lack of mental health services
+1.9 Lack of resources and policy

 The rising number of PMI demands more medical and social rehabilitation services in order to realize the "right of everyone to the enjoyment of the highest attainable standard of physical and mental health" (ICESCR, article 12).
 However, the HKSAR fails to meet the service needs of the people with mental illness.
 The budget for mental health services is only 0.24% of GDP.
 This is in contrast to 0.8-1% of GDP is most developed countries.
+According to the WHO Mental Health Atlas 2011, governments from all responding countries usually spend 2.86% of government expenditure in mental health services.
+However, the HKSAR Government only spends 1.6% of her expenditure in providing psychiatric rehabilitation services.
+On average, HK people only share USD 74 per capita in mental health resources, while the figure is USD 244 per capita for developed countries like UK and Australia.